FreddieChopin/bleeding-edge-toolchain/README.md

 Due to the fact that building a binary on "Linux distribution A" that would work on "Linux distribution B" (where "Linux distribution B" may just be "Linux distribution A 6 months later after a few upgrades") is really hard (impossible?), there will be no binary packages for Linux.
-This script and some spare CPU time (~30 minutes) is all you need.
+This script and some spare CPU time (~2 hours) is all you need.

 To build native toolchain for Linux just run the script with no arguments: